-- 1 Log in to the Sentinel Web interface as a user in the administrator role. - 2 Click Storage in the toolbar. - 3 Click the Data Synchronization tab. - 4 Click the Create link to create a new data synchronization policy. - 5 Use the following information to create the data synchronization policy:
+- 1 Log in to the Sentinel Web interface as a user in the administrator role. - 2 Click Storage > Data Synchronization. - 3 Click Create to create a new data synchronization policy. - 4 Use the following information to create the data synchronization policy: